Develop5/Practices/Java/java17masterclass/src/main/java/org/examples/polymorphism1/Polymorphism.md

 This code, in the main method, is extendable, meaning it doesn't have to change, as new subclasses become available.

 This code can handle any instances that are a Movie, or a subclass of movie, that are returned from the factory method even though it does not exist yeat.

+---
+### What is var? ###

+var is a special contextual keyword in Java, that lets our code take advantage of Local Variable Type inference.

+By using var as the type, we'are telling Java to figure out the compile-time for us.